sgtmaster1066/BonziWORLD-Reupload/README.md

+This is a reupload of the BonziWORLD repository.
+The creator of the original BonziWORLD (Joseph Judge) deleted it but i still had the server in my files and reuploaded it here

 # BonziWORLD

 This project has been discontinued due to my time being taken up by other responsibilities.
 Thanks for all the laughs and memes along the way.